-Notes to the Consolidated Financial Statements for the Years Ended September 30, 2022 and 2021 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the three month Period Ended December 31, 2022 and 2021 (Expressed in Canadian dollars) - unaudited

 1. Nature of Operations and Going Concern

 Turnium Technology Group Inc. (formerly RMR Science Technology Inc.) (the "Company") was incorporated on October 17, 2017, pursuant to the provisions of the Business Corporations Act (British Columbia).
 The head office and registered and records office of the Company is located at 3355 Grandview Hwy, Vancouver, British Columbia, V5M 1Z5.